Fourth of July Parade

 Donations to the Mira Mesa Town Council Verne Goodwin Scholarship fund can be made through the Mira Mesa Community Foundation, a 501c(3) organization at this link.

-Planning Group Remote Meeting
+Planning Group Remote Meetings

-Volunteer of the Year Dinner Reservations
+Volunteer of the Year Dinner

 Our goal for the next year at MMTC is to double our membership!
 Mira Mesa is the largest community in San Diego and we want to use that strength and voice to influence local government to make Mira Mesa a priority.
 We are reaching out to local government to improve our roads, ensure that our park system is complete and maintained, and guarantee that services such as libraries, recreation centers and police and fire protection are provided and up to our standards.
 Join us today to build a better community in Mira Mesa!